The show must go on! Downtown Green Bay's Theatre in the Park

-GREEN BAY, WI (WFRV) -Downtown Green Bay, Inc. decided the show must go on for the production of Macbeth at Whitney Park.
+GREEN BAY, Wis.
+(WFRV) – Downtown Green Bay, Inc. decided the show must go on for the production of Macbeth at Whitney Park.

 The rain had already postponed the original performance date.